 From the Newtonian relation $J^2 = GM_\bullet a (1-e^2)$, then follows the equivalent condition for the pericentre when $e \to 1$:

 To get our point across let us consider an example.
 Take a body moving in Newtonian gravity on a highly eccentric orbit, passing at slightly less than $8 R_\mathrm{g}$ from the MBH at pericentre and evolve it back in time to the apocentre of its orbit.
 Given the high eccentricity we assume, the apocentre is large enough that GR simplifies to Newtonian gravity.
 If we now turn on GR and let the system evolve forward in time, the same body will reach a minimum distance from the MBH slightly lower than $4 R_\mathrm{g}$, plunging into its horizon.
-Thus, when simulating such orbits in Newtonian dynamics, we have to consider as plunges all bodies that get to less than $8 R_\mathrm{g}$ from the MBH.
+Thus, when simulating similar orbits in Newtonian dynamics, we have to consider as plunges all bodies that get to less than $8 R_\mathrm{g}$ from the MBH.

-However, in this work we neither solve the Einstein field equations to evolve our system, nor rely on a Newtonian description of the dynamics.
-We evolve our systems using PN dynamics, which is by definition neither purely.
+However, for this work we neither solved the Einstein field equations to evolve our system nor relied on a Newtonian description of the dynamics.
+We evolved our systems using PN dynamics, which operates in an intermediate regime by definition.
 We are not aware of studies on the capture of eccentric orbit at the PN level, unlike in the case of circular orbits \citep[e.g.][]{2024LRR....27....2S}.
-Thus, we first test how PN dynamics affects the position of the pericentre for a highly eccentric and deeply penetrating orbit within our code.
+Thus, we first test how the PN dynamics affects the position of the pericentre for a highly eccentric and deeply penetrating orbit within our code.